Web Content Accessibility Guidelines (WCAG) 2.0 Level Double-A standards influence

 508 standards of the Rehabilitation Act of 1973.
 To meet these standards, the following

-best practices are adhered to:
+best practices are followed:

 - Alternative text descriptions for images